artefactual/archivematica-docs/user-manual/preservation/preservation-planning.rst

 Verification
 """"""""""""
-verification is run currently only after normalization commands - so far we only have 2 verification commands - one checks if a file exists and the other checks if the file exists and is greater than 0 bytes in size
+Verification is run after normalization commands.
+Archivematica will run two
-(01:23:58 PM) justinS: so verification is very basic - it makes sure that the output of transcoding resulted in an actual file
+commands: one checks if a file exists, and the other checks if the file exists and is greater than 0 bytes in size.

-(01:24:15 PM) justinS: it is run on the output of normalization not on the original file
+Verification is run on the output of normalization, not on the original file.

 .. _pres-policies: